borntofrappe/Twitch-API/README.md

 What is then necessary is to 1) retrieve the information from the list of provided accounts and 2) and inject the results in the HTML document, much alike in the Wikipedia Viewer project materialized prior to this one.

+**JSON Objects**

-Navigating the other available routes and considering the returning object it is possible to assess the following:
+Navigating all available routes and considering the returning object it is possible to assess the following:

 - `users/:user` provides information on the Twitch account for `:user`.